-- ► General: The mode of operation and its identifier - ► Processor: The number of logical CPs, z Integrated Information Processors (zIIPs), and the weight assigned to the processor - Security: The security options for this LPAR - ► Storage: Memory and Virtual Flash Memory (VFM) that are assigned to this LPAR - ► Options: The I/O priority and defined capacity options - ► Load: The load parameters that are necessary to run an IPL for this LPAR - Crypto: The Crypto Express parameters (also see 2.4.2, "Cryptographic configuration" on page 15)
+- ► General: The Profile name and its description, the partition identifier, and the mode of operation - ► Processor: The number of logical central processors (CPs), IBM Z Integrated Information Processors (zIIPs), and the initial processing weight that is assigned to the LPAR - ► Security: The security options for this LPAR, the BCPii permissions, the counter facility security options, the sampling facility security options, and the CP Assist for Cryptographic Functions (CPACF) key management operations

+- ► Storage: The total amount and the initial amount of memory that is assigned to this LPAR and the Virtual Flash Memory (VFM) allocation to this LPAR (if VFM is present) - ▶ Options: The I/O priority, defined capacity options, and the CP management cluster name - Load: The load type and address parameters that are necessary to run an IPL for this LPAR - Crypto: The Crypto Express parameters (see 2.4.2, "Cryptographic configuration" on page 15)

 Note: To help you gather the necessary input, a worksheet is provided with this book.
-For more information about downloading the worksheet that is associated with this material, see Appendix A, "Additional material" on page 387.
+For more information about downloading the worksheet that is associated with this material, see Appendix B, "Additional material" on page 401.

-For more information about how to define an image profile, see 5.4, "Creating an image profile on the Support Element" on page 104.
+For more information about how to define an image profile, see 5.4, "Creating an image profile on the Support Element" on page 107.